Search Results for

 Note

-Multiple VAT returns can be in progress at a time but only one per Tax Group.
+Multiple VAT Returns can be in progress at a time but only one per Tax Group.

 3. From the dropdown icon, select the Tax Group and enter a description.